npge/npge/README.md

 [Download](https://github.com/npge/npge/releases)
 prebuild static executables for Windows and Linux.

+BLAST and other dependencies (except Qt 4 in Linux version) are included.

+In the following instructions, replace `x.y.z` with the version of NPG-explorer you use.

+For Windows, download and run file `npge_x.y.z_win32.exe` as administrator.

+For Linux 32 bit, download and unpack file `npge_x.y.z_lin32.tar.gz`
+(using command `tar -xf npge_x.y.z_lin32.tar.gz`).

+For Linux 64 bit, download and unpack file `npge_x.y.z_lin64.tar.gz`
+(using command `tar -xf npge_x.y.z_lin64.tar.gz`).

+Windows version adds itself to PATH, so you can use commands `npge` and `qnpge` in command line.
+In Linux, you need to add the unpacked directory `npge-x.y.z` to PATH.
+If you use `bash`, open `~/.bashrc` in your favorite text editor and add the following line to the end:
+`export PATH=$PATH:/path/to/npge-x.y.z`.
+Do not forget to replace `/path/to/npge-x.y.z` with the actual path.

 ### Prepare fasta files with genomes

 #### Input file: table of genomes